 Even though there are many innovative tools and technologies to help growers achieve the 4Rs, there is still confusion.
 Jahnke's growers are still unsure if they are getting the right rate on at the right time.

 "When I see growers struggling to achieve the 4Rs, it is usually a result of not using the right technology to maximize profit," he says.
 "If you follow the 4Rs, you are using the product economically and getting more out of your investments, and there should not be any big challenges.

 "If you are having challenges achieving the 4Rs, work with your local agronomist, because they should lead you through the 4Rs to help you be more profitable and sustainable," Jahnke says.
 "Everyone should be using strong stewardship practices to protect our environment, whether that be through the newest technologies or simple recommendations from your local agronomist to better your land."

 To achieve Jahnke's most important R (the right source), MicroEssentials® provides the plants with season-long sulfur, uniform nutrient distribution and helps increase nutrient uptake.
 The uniform balance of each MicroEssentials granule ensures that nutrients will be delivered evenly across the field, providing crops with an adequate supply of nutrients for season-long nutrition.
 The use of MicroEssentials can help growers maximize yields and increase profitability.

 MicroEssentials is a proprietary fertilizer specially formulated for use on most crops.
-Through Mosaic's patented Fusion® technology process, nitrogen (N), phosphorus (P), sulfur (S) and zinc (Zn) are fused into a nutritionally balanced granule, creating a single source for balanced crop nutrition.
+Through Mosaic's proprietary Fusion® technology process, nitrogen (N), phosphorus (P), sulfur (S) and zinc (Zn) are fused into a nutritionally balanced granule, creating a single source for balanced crop nutrition.